RuddleBear/Ruddles-Script-for-Exodus/README.md

 **Features:**

-This Script has over 20 Trolling Features, 30 Self Features, 15 Misc Features, and 20 World Features.
+This Script has tons of Features like Trolling, Self, Misc, Game Settings, Spawner...

  + and More!